kriyatech-team/kriya.tech/README.md

 We are a creative tech company offering services in tech, design, interviews, hiring, etc. We are team of 1-10 members, collaborating with each other to create a awesome website for the world!

-### What is Hacktoberfest?

-Hacktoberfest is an annual worldwide event held during the month of October.
-The event encourages open source developers to contribute to repositories through pull requests (PR).
-Hacktoberfest has grown from 676 participants in 2014 to nearly 147,000 participants last year.
-This year Hacktoberfest is celebrating it's 10 years of open-source contribution.

-### How to participate in Hacktoberfest?

--   First sign up on the [Hacktoberfest site](https://hacktoberfest.com/).
--   To qualify for digital swags, you must register and make four pull requests between October 1-31.
--   You can contribute to this KriyaTech repository or any public repository on GitHub.
--   If a maintainer reports your pull request as spam or behavior not in line with the project’s code of conduct, you will be ineligible to participate.

 ## How to contribute to this repo?

 ### Step 1: Fork this repository